History Files

 89 - 88 BC

 Although defeated, the Italic tribes are granted the Roman citizenship which had previously been withheld from them.
-Little is known about the Marrucini in general, and after the war they appear to quickly fade away, being absorbed into the dominant Latin culture of Rome.
+Little is known about the Marrucini in general, and after the war they appear quickly to fade away, being absorbed into the dominant Latin culture of Rome.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.